valancej/documentation/_pro/continuous-deployment/heroku.md

 ### Heroku API Key

-Before setting up the [codeship-services.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}) and [codeship-steps.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/steps.md %}) files, you will need to create an encrypted environment file that contains the Heroku API Key.
+Before setting up the [codeship-services.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}) and [codeship-steps.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/steps.md %}) files, you will need to create an encrypted environment file that contains the Heroku API key.

-This will be done by using Codehip Pro's [encrypted environment files feature]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}), which allows you to add your environment variables through an encrypted file placed in your repo.
+This will be done by using Codehip Pro's [encrypted environment files feature]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}), which allows you to add your environment variables through an encrypted file placed in your repository.
 In this example, the file will be called `heroku-deployment.env.encrypted` and will encrypt the following data at a minimum:

 ```bash
 HEROKU_API_KEY=your_api_key_here
 ```

-You can get the Heroku API Key from your [Heroku Dashboard](https://dashboard.heroku.com/account) or other methods outlined in the [Heroku documentation](https://devcenter.heroku.com/articles/platform-api-quickstart#authentication).
+You can get the Heroku API key from your [Heroku Dashboard](https://dashboard.heroku.com/account) or other methods outlined in the [Heroku documentation](https://devcenter.heroku.com/articles/platform-api-quickstart#authentication).

 ### Heroku Deployment Container